mildsunrise/py-struct/README.md

  - `explicit`: Don't actually insert any padding, just check that all fields are aligned and that `__size__` is aligned too.
 This mode expects you to explicitly declare padding as (for example) `bytes`.
  - `no`: No alignment at all.
 Field alignments are ignored and `__align__` is set to 1.
 This is equivalent to a packed / unaligned struct.

-To create a packed struct:
+For example, to create a packed struct:

 ~~~ python
 @dataclass